AndreaSalmaso/automaticProjectInizialization/README.md

 ### How to use it

-open a cmd window, navigate to the folder _automaticProjectInitialization_ and type in
+open a cmd window, wherever you want, and type in
 ```bash
 create <name-of-the-folder-you-want-to-create>
 ```